-TestingBot has long been providing Analytics to its users, where metrics are both visualized and available in table format.
+TestingBot has long been providing Analytics to its users, where metrics are both visualised and available in table format.

 Recently we've been working on improving this.
 We're excited to tell you about a couple of new features available in our Analytics offering.